A short note on dynamics and degrees of freedom in $2d$ classical gravity

 The total action in the parametrization \eqref{chiral:eq:param-A} reads

-This action should be invariant under the emergent $\group{U}(1)_e$; in particular this implies that the variation of the Wess--Zumino (WZ) term $S_{\text{WZ}}$ is exactly the one necessary for cancelling the gauge anomaly of the fermion action \emph{in terms of the field} $A_\mu$ (the anomaly related to $\group{U}(1)$ is still present).
-Note also that the fermions and the axion are not coupled to each other, in the same way that the matter and the Liouville mode do not couple in $2d$ gravity.
+This action should be invariant under the emergent $\group{U}(1)_e$; in particular this implies that the variation of the Wess--Zumino term $S_{\text{WZ}}$ is exactly the one necessary for cancelling the gauge anomaly of the fermion action \emph{in terms of the field} $A_\mu$ (the anomaly related to $\group{U}(1)_g$ is still present).
+Note also that the fermions and the axion are not coupled to each other, in the same way, that the matter and the Liouville mode do not couple in $2d$ gravity.

-Another point where the analysis differs from $2d$ gravity is in the effect of the anomaly-generated term: the latter does not provide dynamics for the axion and the kinetic term for the latter comes from the mass term.
-On the other hand one cannot start from $m^2 = 0$ since such a mass term would be generated at $1$-loop from the cubic WZ vertex and the tree mass term is necessary to remove the divergence.
+Another point where the analysis differs from $2d$ gravity: the axion does not get its dynamics from the anomaly-generated term, but from the mass of $\mc A_\mu$ in \eqref{chiral:action:proca}.
+One could then think that the axion is not dynamical if one starts with $m^2 = 0$.
+However, such a mass term would be generated at $1$-loop from the cubic WZ vertex and the tree mass term is necessary to remove the divergence.
 A similar story holds for the cosmological constant in $2d$ gravity.